tyvren/hyprnosis/README.md

 - Enter your sudo password when prompted

-- Follow the script's interactive prompts (e.g GPU driver selection and fan detection)
+- Follow the script's interactive prompts (e.g GPU driver selection, Hyprland auto-login and additional sudo prompts)

 The script installs all required packages and applies the Hyprnosis configuration